lohithmunakala/test_jupyterbook/content/Code Gallery/data_access.md

 # Data Access

-This chapter will consist of all the notebooks with the data collection process
+This chapter will consist of all the notebooks pertaining to data access